ueberdosis/tiptap/docs/guide/node-views/react.md

 }
 ```

 And yes, all of that is reactive, too.
-A pretty seemless communication, isn’t it?
+A pretty seamless communication, isn’t it?

 ## Adding a content editable
 There is another component called `NodeViewContent` which helps you adding editable content to your node view.
 Here is an example: